 Simplicity and Complexity.
 Keeping Things at Their Simplest Level

-More often than you want you are faced with a notification to "update."
+You get a notification to "update."
 We grumble about "feature bloat," are concerned about "the hidden cost of complexity," and need to remind ourselves to "design for simplicity," but let "iterative design," partner with some kind of addicted consumerism to start the circle all over again.

 Don’t get caught buying greater complexity because you think you "should," when there is a simpler alternative available.
 That doesn’t mean avoid technology.
 It does mean you should access it when it serves your purpose.